 As a starting point, it’s key for agencies to remember that transparency builds trust, especially in times of crisis.

-Any agency taking that step must provide a reasonably accessible method for the public to participate and comment pursuant to Section 710.1 of the Sunshine Act.
+Note that the above provisions of Act 15 may not apply to school entities, and the OOR encourages school entities to consult their solicitors on this point.
+(See McGrath v.
+Board of School Directors of the City of Scranton and School District of the City of Scranton, Lackawanna County CCP No. 20 CV 3698.)
+This does not mean that school entities cannot hold remote meetings — they can, subject to the Sunshine Act and other relevant laws.
+Any school entity taking that step must provide a reasonably accessible method for the public to participate and comment pursuant to Section 710.1 of the Sunshine Act.
 That method should be clearly explained to the public in advance of and during the meeting.

-Further, the Office of Open Records strongly recommends that any agency holding such a meeting record the meeting and proactively make the recording available (preferably online) so that a full and complete record of the meeting is available to the public.
+In addition to the provisions of Act 15, the Office of Open Records strongly recommends that any agency holding a remote meeting record the meeting and proactively make the recording available (preferably online) so that a full and complete record of the meeting is easily accessible by the public.

 The Pennsylvania District Attorneys Association has also issued guidance related to the Sunshine Act, which can be read here (PDF).